kenjis/ci-phpunit-test/CONTRIBUTING.md

 # Contributing to ci-phpunit-test

 You must write commit logs and pull requests in English.
-Because most users could read English, but may not read another language.
+Because most users could read English, but can't read most of other languages at all.

 ## Testing